AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 Do you see the juxtaposition yet?

-You can read real-world examples of these conflicts for wind and solar projects I dealt with.
+You can read real-world examples of these conflicts for a [wind](https://adriancgallo.com/project/lava_ridge/) and [solar](https://adriancgallo.com/project/blm_western_solar_plan/) projects I dealt with.
 They happened while working for an environmental non-profit with a history of stopping all kinds of projects in the Mountain West.
 They often leveraged the impacts to the [Greater Sage-Grouse](https://www.audubon.org/field-guide/bird/greater-sage-grouse) as a way to ensure greater protections for the bird and its habitat.